 What is the best time to drink orange juice?

-Prefer drinking a glass of fresh-squeezed orange juice in the morning.
+Prefer drinking a glass of freshly squeezed orange juice in the morning.
 It’s the best time to drink fruit juices.
 Also, orange juice’ll provide high-quality hydration.
 Furthermore, orange juice is mainly sugars.
 Your muscles and brain use sugar for energy.

 So, drinking a glass of orange juice in the morning won’t make you fat.
 On the contrary, it’ll give you instant energy.
 Most sugars will be stored as glycogen in your muscles, for later use in the day.